gorkunov/smartgf.vim/README.markdown

 Configuration
 -------------
-If you want to change default smartgf settings add those lines to your vimrc file.
+If you want to change default smartgf settings add these lines to your vimrc file.

 Available settings for smartgf: